-We proposed to continue work on the following tasks: 1) to test and to evaluate protocols for using digital autonomous recording units (ARUs) to a) enable ground-based acoustic censusing of species that vocalize infrequently, b) provide critical data to improve the accuracy of any acoustic census, and c) produce acoustic datasets for observer training; 2) to implement and ground-truth a network of acoustic detectors to monitor flight-calls (FCs) of migrating species, to predict species-specific stopover use on and around DoD installations; and 3) to customize the Internet-based eBird application to allow DoD to collect, store, and manage sighting data on all bird species throughout the year.
+We accomplished the following tasks: 1) tested and evaluated protocols for using digital autonomous recording units (ARUs) to a) enable ground-based acoustic censusing of species that vocalize infrequently, b) provide critical data to improve the accuracy of any acoustic census, and c) produce acoustic datasets for observer training; 2) implemented a network of acoustic detectors to monitor flight-calls (FCs) of migrating species, to predict species-specific stopover use on and around DoD installations; and 3) customized the Internetbased eBird application to allow DoD to collect, store, and manage sighting data on all bird species throughout the year.
 The first two components address directly the limiting factors of observers monitoring birds acoustically and monitoring birds that may otherwise be missed by traditional observation methods and provide solutions that will enhance DoD's capacity to monitor avian resources on and around DoD lands.
 The third component facilitates the analysis and summary of these data as well as their presentation in a convenient and accessible format.